chengqihao/Maximal-kPlex/README.md

 tau is the user-defined task timeout threshold

-thread number is the number of threads used
+t is the number of threads used

 **Run The Example**
 ```bash